 - Practice “touch supervision”.
 When possible, get in the water with your children while they swim, and stay within arm’s reach of them.
 This will decrease the chances of your getting distracted and will allow you to respond quickly if they need help.

-Take care to supervise children outside of the pool, too.
-When it comes to backyard pool drownings, 85% occurred when a child fell in while playing in the pool area.
+Take care to supervise children by the pool, too.
+That counts for outside the pool as well.
+When it comes to backyard pool drownings, According to the CDC, 85% occurred when a child fell in while playing in the pool area.
 This is one of many times when a pool fence would come in handy.
 To prevent kids from accidentally falling in, a pool fence is a very smart idea.
 This barrier can keep the area safe and secure.
 When combined with active supervision, these are the best ways to keep any children safe near the water.